Slush (event): At Kaapelitehdas, 2009-2015

-Slush was held for the first time in 2008 at Kulttuuritehdas Korjaamo.
-Slush was founded by Kai Lemmetty, Ville Vesterinen, Helene Auramo, Peter Vesterbacka and Timo Airisto.
-In 2009, the event moved to Kaapelitehdas.
-For the first three years, the event was aimed at local entrepreneurs and investors.
-Between 2008 and 2010, the number of participants increased from 250 to 500.
-The winners of the Slush pitching competitions in those years were Illtags, Sibesonke and Dealmachine.
-The 2011 event had 1,500 participants, 150 growth companies and 15 private equity companies.
-The pitching competition was won by Ovelin (now Yousician), a developer of music-related technologies.

 In 2012, 3,500 people, 560 growth companies and 41 private equity firms participated in Slush.
 FishBrain, the social media aimed at fishermen, won the pitching competition of the year.

 In 2013, Slush gathered a total of 7,000 people, 1,200 growth companies and 120 private equity companies at Kaapelitehdas.
 The event received a great deal of international attention and was listed in The New York Times and The Wall Street Journal, among others.
 Speakers at the event included Toomas Hendrik Ilves (former President of Estonia), John Riccitiello (CEO of Electronic Arts), and Niklas Zennström (Founder of Skype).

 The 2013 pitching competition was won by Weekdone, which is developing a job tracking tool for teams.

 At Messukeskus, 2014 - present

 In 2014, 14,000 people from 79 countries visited Slush.
 The event was attended by about 1,400 growth companies, 750 investors, 700 suppliers and 140 private equity firms.
 Speakers at the event included Martin Lorentzon (founder of Spotify), Wang Yang (Deputy Prime Minister of China), Leland Melvin (astronaut at NASA), and Esa-Pekka Salonen (conductor and composer).
 Nokia unveiled its first Android tablet, the Nokia N1.

 The event in 2014 was the largest technical production in Finnish history, surpassing the Eurovision Song Contest held in Finland in 2007.
 The 2014 pitching competition was won by Enbrite.ly, which develops internet traffic management services.

 Slush 2015 was held from 11 to 12.
 November.
 Slush Hacks was held for the first time with the participation of Ultrahack, Junction, Industryhack and the AEC (Architecture, Engineering, Construction) Hackathon.
 The winners of each challenge were able to pitch their ideas on the Slush stage and the best idea / team won €20,000.

 Slush received the President of the Republic's Internationalization Award in November 2015.